Production & Inventory Software for Clothing & Textile Makers

 Labor & Services Tracking

-Include sewing, knitting, or weaving time at custom rates in product cost calculations.
+Include cutting, sewing, and finishing time at custom rates in product cost calculations.

 Production Steps & Directions